 By the way, not in all cultures, creativity means creating something new.
-In Japan, for example, art is a great skill in one area or another.
+In Japan, for example, art is an excellent skill in one area or another.

-Some people think that “everything has already been filmed before me, so I won’t even take it.”
+Some people think that "everything has already been filmed before me, so I won't even take it."
 This is a disastrous approach.
 The opinion is imposed on us that art is always about something unique.
-But sometimes the one who has put together well-known elements in the best proportions gets recognition.
-Don’t be afraid to repeat stories, ideas, compositions and approach to photography after the photographers who inspire you.
+But sometimes, the one who has put together well-known elements in the best proportions gets recognition.
+Don't be afraid to repeat stories, ideas, compositions, and photography approaches after the photographers who inspire you.

-Creativity is when a person uses his analytical and emotional abilities, interprets what he saw, realized, experienced before.
-At the stage of teaching photography, one way or another, you will have to copy a lot, your own approaches will develop over time.
+When a person uses his analytical and emotional abilities, creativity interprets what he saw, realized, experienced before.
+You will have to copy a lot; your approaches will develop over time.

 2. Inspection and Cultural Experience Are What Distinguishes A True Photographer

-So, creativity is what our brain saw earlier, comprehended and repeated in its interpretation.
-And in order to have a guideline, you need to consciously form the observation.
-If your cultural outlook is limited to workdays, TV shows and memes from social networks, you are unlikely to become a good photographer (even if you thoroughly master the shooting technique).
-Have you ever seen a photo with a bride on her palm or a girl “holding” the setting sun in her hands?
+So, creativity is what our brain saw earlier, comprehended, and repeated in its interpretation.
+And to have a guideline, you need to form the observation consciously.
+Suppose your cultural outlook is limited to workdays, TV shows, and memes from social networks.
+In that case, you are unlikely to become a good photographer (even if you thoroughly master the shooting technique).
+Have you ever seen a photo with a bride on her palm or a girl "holding" the setting sun in her hands?
 Banality?
-And for some people without cultural baggage and with minimal oversight – a real creative revelation.
+And for some people without cultural baggage and with minimal oversight - a real creative revelation.

-We are very lucky, because through the Internet we have access to all the knowledge of the world.
-You shouldn’t waste this opportunity on watching low-quality jokes and fake news.
-Go to gallery sites, view the work of artists and recognized masters of photography, get acquainted with the peculiarities of the style and approaches to shooting.
-Visit (and better not once) the Photo Galleries, the Museums, the old photographer’s works.
-It is especially evident in the works of the old masters that they masterly combined the techniques of working with plot, composition and material known to them.
-And the novelty was obtained as if by itself, in an evolutionary way.
+We are fortunate because, through the Internet, we have access to all the knowledge of the world.
+It would help if you didn't waste this opportunity on watching low-quality jokes and fake news.
+Go to gallery sites, view artists' work and recognized masters of photography, get acquainted with the peculiarities of the style and approaches to shooting.

 Try to evaluate films not only through the prism of the plot.
 Pay attention to working with composition, lighting, colors, stage setting, how the author sets the mood.
 Often filmmakers pay more attention to this than the story itself, which may not exist if it is not needed.

-A good place to “build up” the view is the Nikon website.
-Collected here are the works of the brand’s ambassadors.
+An excellent place to "build up" the view is the Nikon website.
+Collected here are the works of the brand's ambassadors.
 They are all world-class professionals.
-The photographs are accompanied by the author’s stories about the shooting, which is no less useful.
+The photographs are accompanied by the author's stories about the shooting, which is no less valuable.